delphictech/expo-template/README.md

 FIREBASE_APP_ID=[...]
 FIREBASE_MEASUREMENT_ID=[...]
 ```

+Set up your firebase project with firestore, functions, auth, and storage.
+You will need to upgrade your firebase to the **Blaze** plan and change your firebase storage security rules.

 - Run on Web: `yarn web` or `expo start --web`
 - Prebuild: `yarn prebuild` or `expo prebuild -–npm`
     > Expo prebuild checks to make sure all packages are compatible with expo before running it on your device.